Xavier356/Xavier356/README.md

 - 👋 Hi, I'm Xavier Luzuriaga

 - I develop backend using Spring, .Net & Laravel and I develop frontend using Angular, also I know some useful technologies like Jenkins or Docker with Kubernetes
+- To learn the backend frameworks I know, I have developed a functional ecommerce API with get, post, put, delete, login, roles, register, etc.
 - I have experience working with Angular, I've developed the frontend of the website Leonsa.com.ar (unfortunately it's currently offline, but I have screenshots).
 Besides, although I don't usually work with php and javascript whithout frameworks, I've developed the reservations form for the website tagoresuites.com/reservas.php using those languages.